-EL34, 6CA7 and KT77 are all drop-in replacement of each other.
+EL34, 6CA7, and KT77 are all drop-in replacements for each other.
 You can use 6CA7 or KT77 in place of EL34.
 Electrically, they are the same.

 Now, with that out of the way, there is a fair amount of difference in how these tubes sound.
-Yes, EL34, 6CA7 and KT77 are not the same when you hear them, and there is a reason for it.
+EL34, 6CA7, and KT77 are not the same when you hear them.

 Mullard EL34 - European Invention

-6CA7 was not a copy of EL34.
-The Americans adopted the same beam-forming tetrode design as the 6L6 to create 6CA7.
+6CA7 was designed as a drop-in replacement for EL34, but 6CA7 was not a direct copy of EL34.
+Instead, Sylvania adopted the same beam-forming tetrode design as the 6L6 to create 6CA7.

-In a beam tetrode, a wing-shaped plate forms a beam of electron.
-Because of the beam-forming wings, the plate assembly is physically larger.
-6CA7 comes in a fatter bottle because of this.
+6CA7 comes in a fatter bottle than an EL34.
+In a beam tetrode like 6CA7, a wing-shaped plate forms a beam of electrons.
+Because of these beam-forming wings, the plate box assembly is physically larger.
+6CA7 comes in a fatter bottle for this reason.

 Current production Electro-Harmonix 6CA7EH is an excellent reproduction of the original Sylvania 6CA7.
 Electro-Harmonix 6CA7EH does the 6CA7 tone very well.
-6CA7EH is worth considering if you are looking to get a bit more bite and roar from your EL34 guitar amp.
+6CA7EH is worth considering if you want a bit more bite and roar from your EL34 guitar amp.

-GEC in West London, England, introduced the KT77 tube in the late 1950s as the ultimate medium power audio tube.
+KT77 has a unique history.
+GEC in England introduced the KT77 tube in the late 1950s as the ultimate medium-power audio power tube.

-Current production Genalex Gold Lion KT77 was introduced in recent years to recreate the original magic.
-Gold Lion KT77 has a smooth texture and balance, and is worthy of consideration as a premium upgrade for any EL34 amp.
+The current production Genalex Gold Lion KT77 was introduced in recent years to recreate the original magic of KT77.
+Gold Lion KT77 has a smooth texture and wonderful balance and is worthy of consideration as a premium upgrade for any EL34 amp.

-KT77 all but disappeared when GEC quietly stopped production in the 1980s, as people danced funny to synth music wearing shoulder pads and dangling earrings.
+As for KT77, it all but disappeared when GEC quietly stopped production in the 1980s.

 Back to the Roots

-Current production EL34 tubes closely resemble Mullard pentode design.
 Likewise, current production 6CA7 are beam-forming tetrode like the original Sylvania design.
-And re-issued KT77 deliver the legendary magical sonics of the original.

-There is now a wide range of tonal landscape to choose what fits you best.
-Please visit our EL34, 6CA7, KT77 tubes page to select the right tubes for your amp!
+With current production EL34, 6CA7, and KT77, the difference in sonic is apparent.
+These tubes are designed differently to offer distinctively different tones.
+There is now a wide range of tonal landscapes to choose what fits you best.
+Please visit our EL34, 6CA7, KT77 tubes page to browse and select the right tubes for your amp.